-Ceilings Visually inspected from floor level.
-Plasterboard.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Plasterboard and plastered on hard.
+The internal walls are a mixture of strapped/lined with plasterboard and plaster on the hard surface.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Suspended timber and solid concrete (or similar).